…For the Birds.

 - When birds are vocal, birding by ear is much easier.
 During the spring and summer birds are working to establish territories and attract mates, and they frequently sing in the early morning when sounds carry further and there may be less ambient background noise.
 Birders who go into the field in the morning are better equipped to take advantage of the sounds birds make to find and identify different species.

-In regards to our favorite hotspots in the immediate vicinity:
+In regard to our favorite hot spots in the immediate vicinity:

 The Main Pond: